chrysaliswoon/VTTP-PAF-Assessment/README.md

 *Note: Sensitive info like database password SHOULD NOT be in the  ```application.properties``` file or in the source code.*

-## e-Commerce Form - Task 3 Part 1 (50 marks)
+## e-Commerce Form

+Check that the following works in the given program:
-- [] A customer enters his/her name into the name field
+- [X] A customer can enter his/her name into the name field
-- [] Use the "Add" button to add one or more items into the order
+- [X] Use the "Add" button to add one or more items into the order
-- [] Items can be deleted from the order with the item's corresponding delete (X) button
+- [X] Items can be deleted from the order with the item's corresponding delete (X) button
-- [] The "Checkout" button will be enabled only if you have entered the following details:
+- [X] The "Checkout" button will be enabled only if you have entered the following details:
-  - [] Customer's name
+  - [X] Customer's name
-  - [] At least 1 item in your order
+  - [X] At least 1 item in your order
-- [] Click the "Checkout" button to submit the order to your e-commerce backend application for processing.
+- [X] Click the "Checkout" button to submit the order to your e-commerce backend application for processing.

 New orders are processed in 3 steps:
 1. Creating and Saving the order
 2. Dispatching the order to the warehouse
 3. Send the result back to the client

-## Creating and Saving the order - Task 3 Part 2 (50 marks)
+## Creating and Saving the order - Task 3 (50 marks)

 - [] Write a request handler in the given ```OrderController``` class to process the order
 - [] Check if customer is valid
   - [] Complete the method ```CustomerRepository.findCustomerByName()```.
-This method should check if the customer's name exists in the csutomers table **(name coloumn)**
+This method should check if the customer's name exists in the customers table **(name coloumn)**
   - [] If the customer DOES NOT EXIST, return a NOT FOUND status code with the following JSON payload as the error message:
     ```json
     {"error": "Customer <customer_name> not found"}